 Trouble sleeping?
 Looking for natural remedies to help you fall asleep?
 It’s time to learn the science of sleep!

-I imagine we are all familiar with the old tale of someone being told to count sheep when they can’t sleep.
-But please don’t take this advise… or you will be stimulating your brain… and it will make getting to sleep even harder.
+I imagine we are all familiar with that old tale of someone being told to count sheep when they can’t fall asleep.

 If you are having difficulty sleeping, you are not alone.
 A recent Harvard study found that about 1 in 4 U.S. workers has insomnia.
 That’s a lot of people not sleeping well!

 The Science Of Sleep (and Why Natural Remedies Are The Answer)